 - All students will visibly display around their necks their school issued DePaul College Prep ID card on a school issued lanyard at all times.

-- White button-down dress shirt, long or short sleeves, fully buttoned and tucked in.
+- White button-down dress shirt with DePaul Prep embroidered logo, long or short sleeves, fully buttoned and tucked in.

-white or navy blue DePaul College Prep polo shirt, clean and tucked in.
+white or navy blue polo shirt with DePaul Prep embroidered logo, clean and tucked in.

-- Khaki or docker style pants (chinos) with school logo, traditional classic cut or relaxed – tan pants only.
+- Khaki or docker style pants (chinos) with DePaul Prep logo, traditional classic cut or relaxed – tan pants only.

-- Female students may wear khaki DePaul uniform skirts, not more than two inches above the knee.
+- Female students may wear khaki uniform skirts with DePaul Prep logo, not more than two inches above the knee.

-- All new students must wear the new Lands’ End uniform pants and skirts with the school logo.
+- All new students must wear the new Lands’ End uniform pants and skirts with the DePaul Prep logo.

 - A belt must be worn at all times, the waist of the pants must be above the waist line and pants must extend to the ankles.